 People all over the world use different approaches to create warm bed coverings.
 The Europeans created big, fluffy duvets with feathers.
 Mountain inhabitants in Central and South America made colourful, tightly woven blankets.
 Also, Appalachia of the Eastern United States has a history of making labour-intensive quilts with intricate patterns on them.
 Likewise, in Jaipur the capital city of Rajasthan, the quilt-makers nurtured a tradition of creating a warm, cuddly, featherlight quilt which is popular as “Jaipuri razai.”

-Jaipur is not only known as the city of royals but also as a city that is home to many traditional crafts.
+Jaipur is not only popular as the city of royals but also as a city that is home to many traditional crafts.
 These handicrafts showcase the colourful side of the city and draw thousands of tourists from all over the world.
-These rare items make the Pink city a very popular shopping hub of India and are the essence of this unique land of handicrafts.
-One of the remarkable crafts that win the hearts of many is the art of making a Jaipuri Razai.
+These rare items make Pink city a very popular shopping hub of India and are the essence of this unique land of handicrafts.
+One of the remarkable crafts that win the hearts of many is the art of making a Jaipuri Quilt.

 What is Jaipuri Razai?

-Jaipuri Razai is a lightweight soft cotton quilt that can be folded into a very small bundle.
+Jaipuri Razai is a lightweight soft cotton quilt that can be fold into a very small bundle.
 It is just like a duvet or a bed comforter which is a favourite souvenir, tourists take back to their home from Jaipur.
 Like every other handicraft item in Jaipur, the making of the Jaipuri Razai has not remained untouched by the advent of artistry.
 Although Jaipuri Razai is handcrafted and appears to be soft and cuddly, it is not delicate.
 These quilts are quite lasting, warm and comforting.

 History of Jaipuri Razai

-The origin of Jaipuri razai is somewhere in the 16th century when the Hindu sector had strict vegetarian rules.
+The origin of Jaipuri quilt or razai is somewhere in the 16th century when the Hindu sector had strict vegetarian rules.
 This led to a ban on the use of leather and wool in certain religious sectors of India.
 Rajasthan being from northwestern India and encompassing the Aravalli Mountain Range and the Great Indian Thar Desert, gets bitterly cold, especially at night.
 The people here lived a nomadic life.
 They were always at a move to places seeking work, food, and shelter even in freezing cold.